 Read campground reviews

 Another way you can ensure you have connection no matter where you camp is to research spots beforehand.
-RV LIFE Campground Reviews is a great place to start, as it offers information based on the experiences of other campers.
+RV LIFE Campgrounds is a great place to start, as it offers information based on the experiences of other campers.
 Many people will include info on the cell carriers that offer service in that location, and some even go so far as to talk about how good the connection was.

 Try a cell booster

 If you get somewhere and you find that you have some service, but not enough to get much done, you might try using a cell booster.
 Cell boosters work by amplifying existing cell service, making for a faster connection.
 Obviously, this is helpful when you need a decent connection but can only seem to bring in 1 extra bar of signal with the hotspot.

 Invest in Starlink